Under Armour (UA) Q4 2016 Results - Earnings Call Transcript

 Very rapidly, we delivered industry-leading innovation, significantly accelerated our footwear business, expanded our direct to consumer channel, broadened our global wholesale distribution, grown our lifestyle offering and have gained strong traction in our international business.
 And these efforts are paying off.
 In fact, we've over-delivered against our own expectations in these strategic growth areas, including a 31% five-year revenue CAGR for our DTC business, 41% for footwear, and 53% for our international business.

-Importantly, each of these areas grows by keeping our consumer centrally aligned with our business and evolving our organization and capabilities along with them.
-When, where and how?
-They train, compete or express their own individuality.
+Importantly, each of these areas grows by keeping our consumer centrally aligned with our business and evolving our organization and capabilities along with them when, where and how they train, compete or express their own individuality.
 We continue to strengthen our foundation and capacity to meet their demand.

 Being a growth company means that we're in a constant state of evolution.
 In 2017, we will remain on offense by continuing to invest in our fastest-growing businesses and leveraging our unique strengths and competitive advantages, and we have a lot of advantages: innovative product, brand strength, a broad base of premium sports marketing assets, unparalleled consumer connections and a strong, strong management team.